-During the first few weeks of term, get to know the Student Support Service.
+During the first few weeks of term, get to know Student Services.
 Advisers and specialists can help you with many problems as well as support you whilst settling in and throughout your time at university.
 View the full range of services and support online.

-We provide 1:1 guidance sessions and mock interviews too which can help you from the beginning of your journey and deciding what you’d like to do, all the way through to practical application and interview advice.
+We provide 1:1 guidance appointments and mock interviews too, helping you from the beginning of your journey and deciding what you’d like to do, all the way through to practical application and interview advice.

 We are open 10am – 4pm, Monday to Friday during the semester, and on Sunday evenings for services.

 There’s so much happening at UEA it’s really important that we communicate with our students and staff as often as possible.
 Here’s some of the ways we’ll keep in touch with you while you’re here:

 Weekly student e-bulletin – straight to your inbox each Tuesday lunchtime.
 Contains news, events and important University information that you should be reading.

 Don’t forget to join UEA’s official ‘Students of UEA’ Facebook group where you can find out about opportunities and events for students happening on campus and around Norwich – and share what you know with fellow students too!

 MyUEA homepage – once you have registered online and received your UEA login details, you can visit the MyUEA portal where your personal dashboard will direct you to useful information from across the University.